wraithan/ioninja/src/posts/build-scripts-rust-1.md

 ```

 And that's it!
-I now had a way to use another test spec format, create a test for each one, and then run those tests.
-All goals accomplished and is written in and using stable Rust and Cargo.
+I now have a way to use another test spec format, create a test for each one, and then run those tests.
+All goals accomplished and it is written in stable Rust and Cargo.